Seoul · Operators

 What gets rebuilt, in what order.

-• Read the existing US-facing surface.
+• Evaluate the existing US website, deck, and sales material.
 Site, deck, outbound, follow-up cadence, US sub LinkedIn, and the daepyo's English-language presence.
 Where the Korean register is leaking into US procurement conversations, where US peer-set comparables are missing, and where the US category anchor is absent.

 • Rebuild the category anchor.
-One US category claim, one US outcome claim, one US peer set, written so the American procurement reader can place the firm inside twenty seconds without translating chaebol context or capability matrices.
+One US category claim, one US outcome claim, one US peer set, written so the American procurement buyer can place GMA inside twenty seconds without translating chaebol context or capability matrices.

-• Rebuild the trust architecture for US procurement.
-US case narratives, US-denominated pricing posture, US references on the surface, and US-procurement risk language.
+• Rebuild the proof and trust system for US procurement.
+US case narratives, US-denominated price presentation, US references on the surface, and US-procurement risk language.
 KS, MFDS, and chaebol-supply-chain provenance stay available as second-layer proof, no longer carry the opening.

 • Rebuild the follow-up cadence.
-US-paced touches that read as competence rather than pressure, on a clock the Seoul team can run while the home-market voice keeps running with Korean and chaebol-supply-chain customers.
+US-paced touches that land as competence rather than pressure, on a clock the Seoul team can run while the home-market voice keeps running with Korean and chaebol-supply-chain customers.

 • Rebuild the senior US-facing register.
 The daepyo's English LinkedIn, US-facing talks, panel appearances, written cadence in US trade press.
 A second voice for US conversations, in parallel with the Korean voice that keeps running at home.